Username Password

 At OCU, Winterbotham also was the 1999 Sooner Athletic Conference Player of the Year in soccer, where he was named to the All-Region first team and honorable mention All-America team.
 He graduated in April 1999 with a degree in marketing and was honored as OCU's 1999 international business student of the year.
 Winterbotham was inducted into the Oklahoma Christian Athletic Hall of Fame in 2007.

-A native of Stoke on Trent, Great Britain, Winterbotham was born Oct 1, 1973.
+A native of Stoke on Trent, England, Winterbotham was born Oct 1, 1973.
 He is married to the former Tara McClure, a native of Asher, Okla.
 The Winterbothams' have four daughters, Zoe, Ryann, Sophia and Savanna.